adamarutyunov/launch/README.md

 ## Config

-Place a `launch.yml` in your project directory:
+Drop a `launch.yml` in your project directory, for example:

 ```yaml
 name: backend